camila-maura/camila-maura.github.io/_pages/about.md

 ---
 I am currently in the final year of my Bachelor's in Psychology at [Pontifical Catholic University of Peru](https://en.departamento-psicologia.pucp.edu.pe), where I work as a Research Assistant.
 I also work as a Research Assistant at the [Mood Disorders Laboratory](https://labs.la.utexas.edu/beevers/) at the [University of Texas at Austin](https://www.utexas.edu).

-I'm interested in understanding learning in humans and machines, for which I like using mathematical modeling and computers doing _beep boop beep_.
+I'm interested in understanding learning dynamics in brains and machines, for which I like using mathematical modeling and computers doing _beep boop beep_.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.